 Then in November he traveled to Daytona Beach, Florida for a weekend among staying happily in Orlando (home plate).
 Mid way through November, he traveled with me all the way from Florida to Idaho!
 What a trooper, he really is...
 I got him used to even more people (my parents, friends and other family members on that side of the country) which was a lot of fun.
 He also got to work a ton on his flying abilities.

-He was weaned by Christmas onto organic pellets and lots of fruits and veggies (though still hand feeding even though he was eating on his own.
+He was weaned by Christmas onto organic pellets and lots of veggies (though still hand feeding even though he was eating on his own.
 If he took the formula, he got it, if he refused it, then he ate on his own instead that day but it varied) which I spent in the US Virgin Islands on the island of St. Thomas...sadly, without Jinx.
 I honestly thought he would do OK with not seeing me for a couple weeks but I was wrong...

 He refused to eat for 24 hours.

 I left him in the care of a vet; I always use a qualified vet for any of my boarding (a.k.a. bird sitting) needs.
 So I knew he was safe, but they called me very worried that he wasn't eating anything and it stayed that way for 24 hours.
 Luckily, it ended after 24 hours as Jinx realized it's no fun to be hungry and maybe he can eat without seeing me for a day.
-Although it was flattering it was also scary and even with all the traveling, desensitization and more, he still wasn't OK with my leave of absense.
+Although it was flattering it was also scary and even with all the traveling, desensitization and more, he still wasn't OK with my leave of absence.

 If you know you have a vacation coming up and you're fearful your parrot won't react well, try doing some of the following in order to prepare your parrot for your leave:

 Experiment with leaving for a morning, afternoon or night